nginxinc/nginx-basics-workshops/docs/labs/load_balancing/http_load_balancing.md

 ![terminal inside vscode](media/2020-06-29_16-02_1.png)

-3. Now inspect the `nginx.conf` file.
+3. Now inspect `/etc/nginx/nginx.conf`.
 Note the following:

  * `include /etc/nginx/conf.d/*.conf` statement for inclusion of further NGINX Plus configuration files.
  * Note the commented out `# TCP/UDP proxy and load balancing block` This is an example of using the “stream” context